carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/README.md

        GCLOUD_ACCOUNT_USER: "CHANGE_ME"

 7. It is required that you `resources/override.yml` with your project name.
-   Please note that the `FOLDER_DISPLAY_NAME` enables you to use a GCP folder under which to place your project.
+   Please note that the `FOLDER_DISPLAY_NAME` enables you to use a GCP folder under which to contain your project.

        ---
        PROJECT_ID: "friasc-runtime-[mmddyyy]-[hhmm]"